 There is something about a true conference rivalry that resists logic.
 Form, records, even recent momentum can feel secondary.
-Some matchups carry their own history—and, with it, their own patterns.
+Some matchups carry their own history—and with it, their own patterns.

 Oakton arrived at Westfield on Tuesday night looking like the more stable side.
-At 9–2 and unbeaten in district play, they’ve been one of the most balanced teams in Northern Virginia.
-Junior Liam Tutu continues to set the tone as a true box-to-box midfielder, and the return of forward Dev Agarwal has added another layer of attacking threat.
+At 9–2 and unbeaten in district play, they have been one of the most balanced teams in Northern Virginia.
+Junior Liam Tutu continues to set the tone as a true box‑to‑box midfielder, and the return of forward Dev Agarwal has added another layer of attacking threat.

 On paper, the edge belonged to Oakton.